 - Use both your hands to play the C Major Scale on different octaves at the same time.

-Wasn’t it fun?
+Wasn’t that fun?
 Let’s move on to Week 7.

 Week 7 – Basics of Chords

 I will be honest with you.
-Chords are not something you can master in 1 week or 2 or even few months.
-Chords are something which will come to you naturally over a period of time.
+Chords are not something you can master in 1 week or 2 or even a few months.
+Chords are something that will come to you naturally over a period of time.
 But this shouldn’t stop you from practicing the basic chords.

 Again, you should be able to play the chords with both your hands, together & separately.